Victor-Guerrero-Devs/programming-books/responsive-web-design/02-writing-html-markup.md

 - can be used in many ways
 - as the container for your nav bar
 - nested inside every `section` and `article` as a container for `hx` elements

+### <footer>

+- works the same way as `header`
+- can be used for the last section on a webpage
+- can also be nested inside of a blog post `article` containg info about the writer etc